-5.3 General Requirements for initial professional development or training in a forensic specialty area
+5.3 General Requirements for Initial Professional Development or Training in a Forensic Specialty Area

-- 5.3.1 To the extent practical, training shall be documented, to include a description of the nature and extent of training undertaken, any assessment of the trainee and the outcome. - 5.3.2 For forensic specialties that have a strong academic foundation as a basis on which training and experience is based, the required knowledge and competency may be gained through a combination of mechanisms to include course work, workshops, and training courses. - 5.3.3 For forensic specialties where the required knowledge and competency is predominantly experience-based, this must be primarily gained through a formal training program that involves extensive peer-based review. - 5.3.4 Where nationally recognized professional training standards exist for a particular forensic specialty, these should be followed.
+- 5.3.1 To the extent practical, training shall be documented, to include a description of the nature and extent of training undertaken, any assessment the trainee and outcome. - 5.3.2 For forensic specialties that have a strong academic foundation as a basis on which training and experience is based, the required knowledge and competency may be gained through a combination of mechanisms to include course work, workshops, and training courses. - 5.3.3 For forensic specialties where the required knowledge and competency is predominantly experience-based, this must be primarily gained through a formal training program that involves extensive peer-based review.